elafkaihi/DevOps/4- language translation bot using Amazon Lex/README.md

 ➡️ Final Result

-This is what your project will look like, once built:
+This is what the project look like, once built:

 ![image](https://github.com/ElMehdiiiii/DevOps/assets/115099306/c278e781-ea09-42ff-aa30-40c4c91435cf)